InstituteforDiseaseModeling/idmtools/docs/containers/containers.rst

 container for others to run on their own HPC.

 "A container is a software package that contains everything the software needs to run.
-This includes the executable program as well as system tools, libraries, and settings.", as quoted from techterms.com (https://techterms.com/definition/container).
+This includes the executable program as well as system tools, libraries, and settings", as quoted from techterms.com (https://techterms.com/definition/container).
 The conceptual components of containers are the same regardless of the specific container technology, such as Singularity and Docker.